UnifierHQ/unifier-ptero/README.md

 # Unifier Pterodactyl Plugin
 A plugin for Unifier to manage Pterodactyl servers

+> [!CAUTION]
+> This plugin will be fully rewrited soon, is not recommended to use it at the moment.

 > [!WARNING]
 > This is beta software.
 Things may not work as intended.